-A heavily pregnant Victoria (Jenna Coleman) maintains she is sick and tired of being pregnant as she cannot ride or dance but Albert (Tom Hughes) is only half listening so Victoria berates him for his lack of sympathy.
+Victoria (Jenna Coleman) declares she is sick and tired of being pregnant as she cannot ride or dance but Albert (Tom Hughes) is only half listening so Victoria berates him for his lack of sympathy.
 Albert resumes reading Punch, laughing at the jokes, which Victoria doesn’t find at all amusing.
 When Lehzen (Daniela Holtz) arrives with some medicine, Albert cannot hide his annoyance and promptly decides to go riding.

-Leopold I of the Belgians (Alex Jennings) and Ernest, Duke of Cumberland (Peter Firth), have both arrived in London for the birth of the royal baby, however it is plain they are both hoping for a different end result as Ernest will become King of Great Britain if Victoria and the baby both die in childbirth.
+Uncle Leopold (Alex Jennings) and Uncle Ernest (Peter Firth) have both arrived in London for the birth of the royal baby, however it is plain they are both hoping for a different end result as Ernest will become King of Great Britain if Victoria and the baby both die in childbirth.
 The matter is discussed amongst the servants of the palace and it is clear tensions are running high within the household.
 Meanwhile, a mysterious young man, Edward Oxford (Harry McEntire), receives a note ordering him to do nothing until he receives instructions from Hanover.

 Sir Robert Peel (Nigel Lindsay) and Albert discuss the arrival of Cumberland and Peel warns Albert to take care as Ernest is the heir until both mother and child are delivered safely.
 At the palace, Victoria is opening baby presents but she is feeling superstitious and tells Lehzen she wishes people would wait until after the birth.
 Victoria admits she is terrified of giving birth but Lehzen reassures her she is more than capable.
-Victoria feels like no one is looking at her anymore, just her unborn child, but Lehzen assures her she serves only her.
-Afterwards, Lehzen is dealing with the queen’s correspondence but she throws away letters from a Captain Childers who has been professing his love for the queen for years.
+Victoria feels like no one is looking at her anymore, just her unborn child, but Lehzen says she only serves her.
+Afterwards, Lehzen is dealing with the Queen’s correspondence but she throws away letters from a Captain Childers who has been professing his love for the Queen for years.